rabbibotton/clog/README.md

 git clone https://github.com/rabbibotton/clog.git

-For UltraLisp (RECOMMENDED):
+To add UltraLisp to QuickLisp (_RECOMMENDED_):

-To add lUtraLisp to quicklisp install:
+To add UtraLisp to quicklisp install:
 (ql-dist:install-dist "http://dist.ultralisp.org/"
                       :prompt nil)

-To update to latest packages do often to get the latest:
+To update to latest packages do _often_ to get the latest:
 (ql:update-all-dists)

 Then as always: